 Names of individuals who wish to serve as trustees are collected in the Governor's Office.
-Recommendations may come from several sources: local political leaders, state legislators, current trustees, the Board of Governors, the secretary of education, the university, and any private citizen.
+Recommendations may come from several sources: local political leaders, state legislators, current trustees, the chairman of the Board of Governors (student trustees), the secretary of education, the university and private citizens.
 The Governor's Office evaluates the recommendations and nominates candidates to the Senate for confirmation.

-Those nominations are sent to the Senate for a confirmation process.
-Nominees' names are placed on the executive voting calendar, and the nominees are asked to complete an ethics statement and questionnaire.
+In the Senate, nominees' names are placed on the executive voting calendar, and the nominees are asked to complete an ethics statement and questionnaire.
 After these materials are completed, the Senate waits at least 10 days before voting.
 If no action is taken by the end of 25 legislative days, a nominee is automatically confirmed.
 If a vote is taken and a simple majority of the members approve the nominee, the Secretary of the Senate notifies the Governor's Office and a commission is issued for a six-year term (or the remainder of an existing term).
-Trustees whose term has expired continue to serve until a successor is fully appointed.
+Trustees whose term has expired continue to serve until a successor is appointed.

-Student trustees serve four years or for as long as they are full-time students in good standing at the institution, whichever period is shorter.
+Student trustees serve four years or for as long as they are full-time undergraduate students in good standing at the institution, whichever period is shorter.
 Each university council has developed a process for recruiting and screening prospective student trustees.
 Names of students are sent to the Office of the Chancellor where informal interviews are arranged.
-The Board of Governors Governance and Leadership Committee vet the nominations and make a recommendation to the full Board for appointment.
+The Board of Governors interviewing team includes at least one trustee from a State System university other than the university the student attends.
+The interviewing team recommends a candidate to the Board of Governors chairman who submits a recommendation to the governor.